seth586/guides/FreeNAS/wallets/rtl.md

 ## Ride The Lightning (RTL) over Tor

-Tor has numerous benefits over VPN and HTTPS for serving RTL for remote connections:
+Tor has numerous benefits over VPN and HTTPS for serving RTL to remote connections:
 * Securely, anonymously and remotely connect to your home server anywhere you are.
 * Connections are encrypted end to end.
 * Onion address will remain static even if you are behind a dynamic IP address.
 No ddns required!